 No matter where you do business or who your customers are, chances are they’re online.
-Nearly three-quarters of Americans are on social media, and approximately three billion people across the globe are tapped in.
-Connecting with your audience in the places they already frequent is a natural fit for marketing, but the problem is that a lot of companies don’t get the results they want from their campaigns right away, usually due to strategic issues, or don’t see the benefits, to begin with.
+Nearly three-quarters of Americans are on various social media platforms, and approximately three billion people worldwide are tapped into the trends.
+Connecting with your target audience and boosting brand awareness in the places they already frequent is a natural fit for marketing, but the problem is that a lot of companies don’t get the results they want from their campaigns right away, usually due to strategic issues, lack of expertise, or don’t see the benefits, to begin with.
 That leaves these valuable channels untapped.

 Your Business Needs Social Media

-When social media marketing is done well, it offers a wealth of benefits for the organization and its customers.
+When social media marketing and social media integration are done well, they offer a wealth of benefits for the organization and its customers.

 It’s an Affordable Marketing Channel